nathanlane/nathanlane.github.io/scripts/README.md

 for contributors who have that companion repo checked out.
 This is why they are deliberately not part of `validate` or CI.

+`verify:links` is also deliberately kept out of `validate`, `check:generated`, and the required CI checks.
+It fetches live third-party URLs, so a publisher rate-limiting or bot-blocking a scripted client would fail the build for reasons that have nothing to do with the change being validated.
+It runs instead on its own schedule via `.github/workflows/verify-links.yml`.
+It only exits non-zero when a URL returns a definite HTTP 404/410 — everything else (403/429/401, server errors, a network failure that survives retries) is reported as "unverifiable" rather than "dead", since none of those responses prove the link is actually gone.

 `check:social-card` is also deliberately kept out of `validate`, `check:generated`, and CI.
 The card's SVG uses system fonts (`Georgia`, `Arial`) that a stock Linux runner lacks, so `resvg` renders different bytes there than on the committer's machine.
 The generated PNG is therefore not